-Naively, I thought that was obvious.
+Is communism illegal?
+Naively, I thought the answer to that question was obvious.
 But apparently I was wrong.
 In California, government employees may be fired solely because they are a member of the Communist Party.
 What if they’re great at their job?
 Doesn’t matter.
 What if their ideas are irrelevant to their job?
 Doesn’t matter.
 What if they’re the most qualified person for their role?
 Nope.
 That’s right, Bill the forest ranger, or Julia at the California Arts Council, or Susan at the DMV can all be fired for joining the Communist Party.

 The law has rarely been enforced since it was enacted during the height of the Cold War.
 But it seems possible now that some supervisor within the state government may attempt to enforce the law.
 Earlier this month, the California Assembly passed a bill that would’ve repealed the language which allows the government to fire communists due to their political party membership.
 The vote was far from unanimous, however, and the bill only passed by an 11-vote margin on its way to the Senate.
 Opponents of the bill scuttled it, however, on the grounds that communists today in China and North Korea are “still a threat.”